Nelson Del Rio

-Nelson has been with Blokable from the beginning – as an advisor since the company’s founding and as co-CEO in 2017.
+Nelson has been with Blokable from the beginning – as an advisor since the company’s founding and as co-CEO since 2017.
 Nelson graduated from Harvard Law School in 1987 and has been an active and continuous member of the California State Bar since 1987.
-Nelson began his career as a Merger and Acquisition Attorney at Skadden, Arps, Slate, Meagher & Flom then went on to become an active impact investor, developer, and philanthropist.
+Nelson began his career as a Mergers and Acquisition Attorney at Skadden, Arps, Slate, Meagher & Flom and then went on to become an active impact investor, developer, and philanthropist.

 Timothy connects the dots between user experience, technology, and business.
 Through the lens of architect, human-centric industrial designer, and business strategist, he has successfully created and expanded on customer experience for industry leaders including Boeing, Best Buy, Amazon, and LATAM Airlines.
 Tim’s professional experience merging physical environments and digital technology into holistic customer experiences has made him a sought-after conference speaker and graduate lecturer.
 He has worked as a design leader within both agency and corporate environments, most notably with AmazonGo, TEAGUE, and HOK Architects.
 At Blokable, Tim’s career has come full circle, bringing his unique experience to the challenge of creating a new category of housing.

 Jason Calacanis is a technology entrepreneur, angel investor, and the host of the popular podcasts This Week in Startups and Angel.
 As a “scout” for top Silicon Valley venture capital firm Sequoia Capital and later as an angel investor, Jason has invested in 150+ early-stage startups including 6 “unicorns” (billion-dollar valuations).
 His book “Angel: How to Invest in Technology Startups: Timeless Advice from an Angel Investor Who Turned $100,000 into $100,000,000” was published by HarperCollins in July 2017.
 He lives in San Francisco, California.